ExpressTaxExempt

 To file 990-PF electronically without any hassles, you can get started with a reliable and trustworthy e-file provider.

-Choose ExpressTaxExempt to file your Form 990-PF electronically and effortlessly!
+Choose ExpressTaxExempt to file your Form 990-PF electronically

-ExpressTaxExempt, the IRS-authorized e-file provider, can be the perfect choice for private foundations to complete their nonprofit tax filing precisely, promptly, and securely.
+ExpressTaxExempt, the IRS-authorized e-file provider, can be the perfect choice for private foundations to complete their nonprofit tax filing precisely, promptly,

 • Our cloud-based Software simplifies the preparation of your Form 990-PF with interview-style (or) form-based filing methods.

-• Based on the information you provide while filling out 990-PF, our system automatically generates Schedule B (if applicable) for Free.
+• Based on the information you provide while filling out 990-PF, our system automatically generates Schedule B (if applicable) for Free

 • If you have already filed Form 990-PF with the IRS, you can correct the information and file the Amended Return with our software.